Kenneth A. Beck, Ph.D.

 - Facilitating spindle-dependent vesicular movements during cytokinesis

-CHA 402, Cell and Tissue Biology (Course Director)
+- CHA 402 Med.
+Cell and Tissue Biology (Instructor of record)